-This lecture provides one scholar's reaction to the historically unprecedented rate of incarceration that has emerged in the United States.
+This lecture is one scholar's reaction to the historically unprecedented rate of incarceration that has emerged in the United States.
 What, I ask, are an intellectual's responsibilities in the face of this situation given the sheer difficulty of persuasive causal inferences on key questions of fact (Does the death penalty deter murder?
-How much of the crime decline can be attributed to increased imprisonment?); given the limits of the purportedly objective" cost-benefit" analyses that inform public decision-making (how should we value a "thug's" wellbeing?); given the incentives to conformity that stifle reflexive and critical thinking in the academy (who in their right mind would come to the Kennedy School and give a lecture like this!); given the career concerns of investigators lead them to frame their studies so as to remain credible within prevailing structures of authority and funding; given that historical narratives are under-determined by empirical research with the result that substantive political commitments can masquerade under the cover of supposedly neutral investigation; given that disciplinary compartmentalization limits the depth of academic conversation about these matters (no useful exchanges are taking place between ethnographers and econometricians); and given what Larry Bobo has called our "American delusion" - that we now live in a post-racial society where illusions to our racist past are irrelevant at best, and evidence of disloyalty at worst.
+How much of the recent crime decline can be attributed to increased imprisonment?); given the limits of the purportedly "objective" cost-benefit analyses that inform public decision-making (how, e.g., should we value a "thug's" wellbeing?); given the incentives to conformity that stifle reflexive and critical thinking in much of the academy; given the career concerns of investigators that lead them to frame their studies so as to remain credible within prevailing structures of authority and funding; given that historical narratives are underdetermined by empirical research, with the result that substantive political commitments often masquerade under the cover of supposedly neutral investigation; given that severe disciplinary compartmentalization limits the depth of academic conversation about these matters (few useful exchanges are taking place between ethnographers and econometricians); and given what has been called (by the sociologist, Lawrence Bobo) our "American delusion" - the belief that the United States is a post-racial society where allusions to our racist past are seen to be irrelevant at best, and evidence of disloyalty at worst.

-America's prison system has grown into a leviathan unmatched in human history.
+As everyone knows, America's prison system has grown into a leviathan unmatched in human history.
+There is no need for me to review the grim statistics.
 Anyone professing to love liberty should be deeply troubled by this.
-That incarceration on a massive scale has become a central component of social policy in this country is a preeminent moral challenge to be faced, not merely a technical problem to be solved.
+That incarceration on a massive scale has become a central component of social policy in this country is preeminent moral challenge to be faced, not merely a technical problem to be solved.
 We are not dealing here with mere policy analysis.
 The very nature of the country is at stake.
 And our integrity is on the line.
-America - with great armies deployed under a figurative banner that reads FREEDOM - harbors the largest custodial infrastructure for the mass deprivation of liberty on the planet.
+The United States - with great armies deployed abroad under a figurative banner that reads FREEDOM - harbors the largest custodial infrastructure for the mass deprivation of liberty on the planet.
 For poorly educated black and Latino men, coercion is now the most salient feature of their encounters with the American state.
-More than mere law enforcement - more than locking up 'bad guys' in the name of public safety - incarceration has become a modality of governance.
+More than mere law enforcement - more than locking up 'bad guys' in the name of public safety - incarceration has become a modality of governance n my country.
 It is social policy writ large.
 And no other nation on earth does it quite the way we do.